 The Hawaiʻi Community College Agriculture Program prepares students for employment in government service, agribusiness, horticulture, livestock, flowers and foliage, landscape, macadamia nuts, papaya, and coffee industries. (http://hawaii.hawaii.edu/agriculture/)

-The Leeward Community College Plant Biology and Tropical Agriculture Program provides you the education and training to succeed in Hawaiʻi’s diversified agriculture and biotechnology workforce. (http://www.leeward.hawaii.edu/pbt)
+The Leeward Community College Sustainable Agriculutre Program provides you the education and training to succeed in Hawaiʻi’s diversified agriculture and conservation fields. (https://www.leeward.hawaii.edu/sustain-ag)